 Status of accounting audit

+The Company’s accounting audit is conducted by KPMG AZSA LLC.
+The period of continuous audit is 31 years up to FY2025.
+Engagement partners are appropriately rotated, and as a rule, no partner is involved in audit work for more than seven consecutive accounting periods (five consecutive accounting periods for the first engagement partner).
 In the evaluation of the auditing firm, we collected information from the Accounting & Financing Department, the Internal Auditing Department, and the accounting auditor regarding the quality control system, independence and expertise, nature and level of audit and non-audit fees, and global audit system, among other factors, of the accounting auditor.
 With this, the Company evaluates the appropriateness and validity of audit activities with respect to 16 evaluation items based on “Policies for Determination of Dismissal of or Refusal to Reelect Financial Auditor” stipulated in Article 126-4 of the Regulations for Enforcement of the Companies Act and the “standards for the appropriate selection of external auditor candidates and proper evaluation of external auditors” stipulated in Supplementary Principle 3.2.1 of the Corporate Governance Code.
 Based on the above, we have determined that there are no particular problems with the audit firm’s systems or other areas.
+The details of the audit fees are as follows.

-(1) Compensation to auditing certified public accountants, etc.
+- Compensation to auditing certified public accountants, etc.

 Category |